SharePoint/sp-dev-docs/docs/general-development/content-management-interoperability-services-cmis-in-sharepoint.md

 ### CMIS documents, folders, and other object types

 CMIS defines an object-type capability that is equivalent to the idea of content types in SharePoint Server (specifically, the [SPContentType](https://msdn.microsoft.com/library/Microsoft.SharePoint.SPContentType.aspx) class).
 Each read-only CMIS object-type consists of attributes and property definitions.
 Attributes define whether an object can be, for example, queried or versioned.
-CMIS supports property definitions for properties that are associated with equivalent object types in SharePoint 2013, where applicable.
+CMIS supports property definitions for properties that are associated with equivalent object types in SharePoint, where applicable.
 For example, a document object or a folder object in CMIS may have a **LastModifiedBy** property, which uses this syntax: `cmis:LastModifiedBy`.
 An **Author** property associated with a **Document** object is written as `cmis:Author`.
 The CMIS standard defines four object-types, which serve as base types.
-Table 1 describes the CMIS object-types, whether they are supported in SharePoint 2013, and their equivalent functionality in SharePoint, if any.
+Table 1 describes the CMIS object-types, whether they are supported in SharePoint, and their equivalent functionality in SharePoint, if any.